Irondequoit, New York: Geography

 The town is in north-central Monroe County, lying between the Genesee River on the west and Irondequoit Bay on the east.
 The north border of the town is defined by the shoreline of Lake Ontario.
 Because it is bounded by water on three sides, it is considered a geographical headland.
 Irondequoit is bordered by the city of Rochester to the south and west, the town of Brighton at Irondequoit's southeast corner, and the towns of Penfield and Webster to the east.
 The eastern boundary of the town follows the center of Irondequoit Bay from the mouth of Irondequoit Creek north to Lake Ontario.

 An unusual boundary exists between the Town of Irondequoit and the adjacent City of Rochester.
 On the western border of Irondequoit, the city limits include a thin strip of land that extends northward along the east bank of the Genesee River from Seneca Park to Lake Ontario, at some points less than 50 yd from the shore.
 The result is that the City of Rochester claims the entire eastern shore of the Genesee, and the border of the Town of Irondequoit never reaches the river.

-Similarly, the northern half of Durand-Eastman Park (including Durand Beach) lies within the city's borders, along with a narrow strip running along Culver Road for approximately 5 mi southward to Norton Street.
+Similarly, the northern half of Durand-Eastman Park (including Durand Beach) is part of the City of Rochester, along with a narrow strip running along Culver Road for approximately 5 mi southward to Norton Street, where it connects to the main part of Rochester.
 This leads to much confusion, even among long-term residents, about whether places such as Seneca Park or Durand Park lie within the Town of Irondequoit or the City of Rochester.
 Seneca Park was annexed by the City of Rochester in 1891, and Durand Eastman Park was given to the city in 1908.

 According to the U.S. Census Bureau, the town of Irondequoit has a total area of 16.8 sqmi, of which 15.0 sqmi are land and 1.8 sqmi, or 10.75%, are water.